Asian stocks rise after China rate cuts, Japan export gain

 Late Tuesday, investors were pricing in a better than 86% probability the Fed will raise short-term rates at its March meeting, according to CME Group.
 That is up from 47% a month ago.

-On Wednesday, President Joe Biden called on the Fed to do more to fight inflation.
+On Wednesday, Biden called on the Fed to do more to fight inflation.

 “Given the strength of our economy, and the pace of recent price increases, it’s important to recalibrate the support that is now necessary,” Biden said at a news conference.